davideger/blog/a_gpt_of_ones_own.md

 >
 > The above table's numbers are taken from either (a) the [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) (b) the model's technical report, or (c) a leaderboard associated with the linked test set.
 >
 > Huggingface's Open LLM Leaderboard team found getting scores for supposedly standardized problem sets is [fraught with subtleties](https://huggingface.co/blog/open-llm-leaderboard-mmlu).
 How exactly do you prompt the model?
 How do you evaluate whether the free-form output is the "right answer"?
 If giving examples is part of your prompt, how many examples do you give?
 Do you do [Chain of Thought](https://github.com/logikon-ai/awesome-deliberative-prompting/#readme) prompting?
-Further complicating things, general methods advance to train a base model to think better each week: [RLHF](https://huggingface.co/blog/rlhf), [DPO](https://openreview.net/forum?id=HPuSIXJaa9), [IPO](https://arxiv.org/pdf/2404.19733) are just the latest.
+Further complicating things, general methods pop up to "uplevel" a base AI model to think better each week: [RLHF](https://huggingface.co/blog/rlhf), [DPO](https://openreview.net/forum?id=HPuSIXJaa9), [IPO](https://arxiv.org/pdf/2404.19733) are just a few.
 >
 > \* The licenses even for relatively "open" models often come with prohibitions against using them for illegal or societally negative activities, making too much money from them, using them to improve your own model, or not giving prominent credit to the model.